 What are the prerequisites for entry into the program?

-An applicant’s background should include three semesters of calculus, one semester of linear algebra, and it is desirable to have had a year of probability and mathematical statistics.
+An applicant’s background should include three semesters of calculus and one semester of linear algebra.
+If you do not have these courses due to a different curriculum system, please include a brief explanation in your personal statement.
+It is desirable to have had a year of probability and mathematical statistics.
 Note that a prior degree in mathematics or statistics is not required.

 What are you looking for in an applicant to the program?

-The following is what our graduate committee looks for when recommending admission: the quality of your school; the strength of departments in which prior education was obtained; quality and depth of your preparation in mathematics, statistics and computer science; the grades received (3.5 or higher for financial aid); letters of recommendation from knowledgeable people (primarily your teachers); and, finally, experience in scientific research (physical, biological or behavioral) and particularly experience in applying statistics in scientific research, are the factors that influence our choices among otherwise equivalent candidates.
+We will be looking for both cognitive and non-cognitive characteristics such as creativity, resilience, planning and organization, ethics and integrity, communication skills, and teamwork.
+We will be looking for trajectories of an applicant’s achievement.
+The quality of your school; the strength of departments in which prior education was obtained; quality and depth of your preparation in mathematics, statistics and computer science; the grades received; letters of recommendation from knowledgeable people (primarily your teachers); and experience in scientific research and particularly experience in applying statistics in scientific research, are the factors that influence our choices among otherwise equivalent candidates.

-For international students, the apparent ability to handle teaching duties in English (as measured by TOEFL and TSE), and other evidence of your ability to communicate in English is very important to us.
+For international students, the apparent ability to handle teaching duties in English and other evidence of your ability to communicate in English is very important to us.
 The University’s minimum TOEFL score is 90 with a 22 on all 4 sections.
 However, for potential TA’s, both speaking and listening scores should be in the mid to high 20’s.

 Do you accept applicants with backgrounds other than statistics?